DO4TECH/01-Learn-Rust/README.md

 RUN code-server --install-extension rust-lang.rust
 ```

 My first attempt to install *rust-analyzer* was to simply run *code-server --install-extension matklad.rust-analyzer*.
-The problem is that it just installs the extension without downloading the *rust-analyzer* used by extension.
-As a consequence the executable is downloaded it each time the container is run when you try to use the extension.
-To prevent this behavior the *rust-analyzer* executable can be downloaded directly from github and put it where the extension expect to find it.
+The problem was it just installs the extension without downloading the *rust-analyzer* binary required by extension.
+As a consequence, the executable is downloaded each time the container is run, when you try to use the extension for the first time.
+To prevent this behavior the *rust-analyzer* executable can be downloaded directly from github and put it in the *code-server* global storage where the extension expect to find it.

-Unfortunately, even taking these precautions, when you run the container and activate the extension by opening a first Rust project, the *rust-analyzer* extension ask for downloading the *rust-analyzer* binary.
+Unfortunately, even taking these precautions, when the container is run and the extension is activated by opening a first Rust project, the *rust-analyzer* extension ask for downloading the *rust-analyzer* binary.
 I have inspected the code of the *rust-analyzer* extension to understand the problem, if you are interested I created an [issue](https://github.com/rust-analyzer/rust-analyzer/issues/6428) in github.

 A fix could be to modify the *package.json* of the extension by removing the version, but it is very dirty so I prefer keep the Dockerfile as these and wait the *rust-analyzer* team solves the problem as it is non blocking.